tcarland/transam/README.md

 ## Overview

- *TransAm* wraps various audio tools with sane defaults as well as keeping tags/metadata intact across the transcoding process.
+ *TransAM* wraps various audio tools with sane defaults as well as keeping tags/metadata intact across the transcoding process.
 It will keep tags intact while transcoding or manipulate tags as defined by the user using [taglib](https://github.com/taglib/taglib)